1jour1vin

 Nose

-Round and powerful with a fine tannic structure
+Round and full-bodied with a nice tannic structure

 Serve